cyanoprem/supernova-prompts/memory_extraction/identity_and_motivation/ctx.md

 your response:
 {
-  "thinking": "1. the user mentioned they are a private employee working at a bank and later clarified their role as a sales officer, so I will add that as identity.
-2. they also shared they are from Karim Nagar, which gives a location-based identity.
-3. the user explained that they struggle with understanding and replying to emails from the company and communicating with customers, showing a clear motivation to improve English for professional communication.
-4. additionally, the user said they find it difficult to explain customer issues to their boss and write emails, which highlights another specific motivation related to workplace communication.
-I will add these as new memory facts.", "actions": [
+  "thinking": "Found new identity information: that the user is a sales officer at a private bank and from Karim Nagar, new motivation facts: to improve English because they struggle with understanding and replying to emails from the company and communicating with customers, and to explain customer issues to their boss and write professional emails.
+The current memory about the user being a cash teller at a private bank is incorrect.
+Need to update the memory with the correct information.
+And add new identity and motivation information.", "actions": [
     {
       "action_type": "add",